NewKingsDemocrats/RepYourBlock-walksheets/README.md

 #### Running the scripts
 The **creating_walksheets.R** script should be run prior to running the **creating_maps.R** script.
 The working directory must contain a folder called **data** that includes all of the required files.

-After initial filtering of county, party, and active-status voters, the street names will need to be cleaned.
-The script subsets streets that are used less than 10 times (lines 148-159).
-These street names will have to be manually corrected and saved to a .csv file and inputed to the script at line 163.
+After initial filtering of county, party, and active-status voters, the street names will need to be corrected.
+It is recommended to created a uniform notation for streets with multiple spellings (9 St and 9th St; Ave and Avenue) and to correct commonly mispelled names (MacDonald, McDonald, Mc Donald).
+The script subsets streets that are used less than 10 times (lines 153-159).
+These street names will have to be manually corrected and saved to a .csv file and inputed to the script at line 165.
 The format of the corrected streets file should look as follows:

 |corrected	| og_name	| count|
 |----------|---------|--------|